SSWConsulting/SSW.Rules.Content/rules/custom-instructions/rule.md

 :::

 ::: good
-Figure: Good example - here is an idea for custom instruction.
+Figure: Good example - An idea for custom instruction.
 Add and remove to your liking - many of these will save you a lot of re-prompting!
 :::